 “In State of A.P. v.
 McDowell & Co., (1996) 3 SCC 790 a 3 Judge Bench of this Court held that an enactment could be struck down, if it is being challenged as violative of Article 14, only if it is found that it is violative of the equality clause, equal protection clause or violative of fundamental rights.
-The Court went on to hold that an enactment cannot be stuck down only on the ground that the Court thinks that it is unjustified.
-This judgment need not detain us for long because in Shayara Bano v.
-Union of India & Ors., 2017 (8) SCALE 178 popularly known as the “Triple Talaq Case”, this Court held that this judgment did not take note of binding judgments of this Court passed by a Constitution Bench, in the case of Ajay Hasia and a 3 Judge Bench in the case of Dr. K.R.
+Court went on to hold that an enactment cannot be stuck down only on the ground that Court thinks that it is unjustified.
+This Judgment need not detain us for long because in Shayara Bano v.
+Union of India & Ors., 2017 (8) SCALE 178 popularly known as the “Triple Talaq Case”, this Court held that this Judgment did not take note of binding Judgments of this Court passed by a Constitution Bench, in the case of Ajay Hasia and a 3 Judge Bench in the case of Dr. K.R.
 Lakshmanan.
-After discussing the entire law on the subject, Nariman, J., in his judgment held as follows:
+After discussing the entire law on the subject, Nariman, J, in his Judgment held as follows:

 – Hon’ble Justice Deepak Gupta, Independent Thought v.
 Union of India, [Writ Petition (Civil) No. 382 of 2013].